Kingdom Coaster

-Kingdom Coaster is the name of a wooden roller coaster located at Dutch Wonderland near Lancaster, Pennsylvania.
+Kingdom Coaster (previously known as Sky Princess) is the name of a wooden roller coaster located at Dutch Wonderland near Lancaster, Pennsylvania.
 The first coaster ever built by Custom Coasters International, it uses a single Philadelphia Toboggan Company train with buzz bars.
 The park's monorail runs through the structure of the ride.

+The coaster opened on May 16, 1992 under the name Sky Princess.
+It quickly developed a reputation as a fun, but relatively tame, ride befitting of the park's family oriented nature, while also attracting coaster enthusiasts from around the world, especially those who favored wooden coasters over the more popular metal coasters of the era.
+As the first coaster by Custom Coasters International, some have argued that the Sky Princess's debut in 1992 marked an important shift towards a trend of innovation and artistry in wooden coasters and a renewed interest in them.

-It was known as the Sky Princess prior to the 2007 season.
+The name was changed from Sky Princess to Kingdom Coaster prior to the 2007 season.